awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-sns-mw-register.md

 1. Replace the example values with information about your own resources\.

-   You can also restore options we have omitted from this example if you want to use them\.
+   You can also restore options we've omitted from this example if you want to use them\.
 For example, you can save command output to an S3 bucket\.

    For more information, see For more information, see [register\-task\-with\-maintenance\-window](https://docs.aws.amazon.com/cli/latest/reference/ssm/register-task-with-maintenance-window.html)\.